Skip to main content

 New York Consolidated Laws, Agriculture and Markets Law, Section 123 (Dangerous Dogs)

-When is a Dog Owner Liable?
+When Is a Dog Owner Liable?

-Criminal Charges and Penalties
+Possible Criminal Charges and Penalties

-If a dog was previously declared "dangerous," the dog owner negligently allowed the dog to bite a person and the injury was serious*, the owner can be convicted of a misdemeanor, which can result in up to 90 days in jail and/or fines of up to $3,000.
+If a dog was previously declared "dangerous," the dog owner negligently allowed the dog to bite a person, and the injury was serious*, the owner can be convicted of a misdemeanor, which can result in up to 90 days in jail and/or fines of up to $3,000.

 *An injury is serious if it causes death, risk of death, serious disfigurement, or prolonged impairment of a bodily organ or health in general.

-Time Limit for Filing Claim
+Time Limit for Filing Claim (Statute of Limitations)

-Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
+Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts that include federal decisions, ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Dog Bite Laws in New York: Related Resources